 The real and complex number systems, point-set theory, concepts of limits and continuity, differentiation of functions of one and more variables, functions of bounded variation, rectifiable curves and connected sets.
 Required calculator: TI 89 or Nspire CAS.
-Three credits.
+First semester, odd-numbered calendar years, three credits.
 Prerequisite: Ma 300 and Ma 302.